MelanieCrissey/old-melaniecrissey.com/source/blog/formula.markdown

 1. Anticipation - anticipate a need
 2. Personalization - personalize at the most basic level
-3. Expectations - set expectations
+3. Expectation - reassure about what to expect in the future
 4. Education - provide helpful information
-5. Navigation - direct the customer to the next step
+5. Navigation - direct the customer to action